 I study the large-scale structure of the universe—how we can use observations of galaxies and other astronomical objects to understand fundamental cosmological properties.
 More broadly, I’m interested in the application of data science and statistics to astrophysical problems.

-I am also a writer, a public science educator, an open source advocate, a labor organizer, a half-marathoner, and an extremely dedicated member of my book club.
+I am also a writer, a public science educator, an open source advocate, a labor organizer, a half-marathoner, a cyclist (for commuting and for fun), and a vocal proponent of getting enough sleep.

 Research